-At the request of the Canadian Armed Forces, Queen’s University Undergraduate Medical Education program has completed arrangements with the Canadian Armed Forces to create up to nine additional training positions in the Queen’s Medical Doctorate Program.
-Canadian Forces Staff, who are supported and funded by the DND would be eligible to apply for these positions and offers of admission will be made to those that qualify.
+At the request of the Department of National Defence, the Queen’s University Undergraduate Medical Education program has completed arrangements with the Department of National Defence (DND) to create up to 9 additional training positions in the Queen’s Medical Doctorate Program that are above and beyond our provincially funded 100 seats.
+Canadian Forces Staff who are supported by the DND would be eligible to apply for these positions and offers of admission will be made to those who qualify.

-Regular Force military candidates interested in the Military Medical Training Program can obtain more information by consulting the following intranet website address: http://cmp-cpm.mil.ca/en/recruitment-careers/education-programs/officer-specialist-training.page
+Regular Force military candidates interested in the Military Medical Training Program (MMTP) can obtain more information by consulting the Officer Specialist Training intranet website.

-Military candidates who apply through the MMTP program must meet all application eligibility requirements including the completion of the necessary prerequisite courses.
-These candidates must complete the on-line application available at https://www.ouac.on.ca/omsas/ and follow the same application procedures as all other applicants.
-The application fees and institutional levy will apply and the candidates must follow the same method of payment as all other applicants.
+Military candidates who apply through the MMTP must meet all application eligibility requirements, including the necessary requirements as outlined by the military.
+These candidates must follow the same application procedures as all other applicants.
+The application fees will apply, and the candidates must follow the same method of payment as all other applicants.

-For additional information regarding the MMTP application process please contact:
+For additional information regarding the MMTP application process, contact: